-British Police Say They’ve Found David Schwimmer Look-Alike Suspect In Announcement Channeling Chandler Bing
+British Police Say They’ve Found David Schwimmer Look-Alike Suspect, In Announcement Channeling Chandler Bing

 — People (@people) October 27, 2018

 Fans of the iconic show had fun with the case on Twitter this week, piling on the Friends references.
-At one point, Inspector David Wilson of the Blackpool Police jumped in and said that, while they appreciate the humor, the investigation was a serious one and nothing to joke about.
+At one point, Inspector David Wilson of the Blackpool Police jumped in and said that, while they appreciate the humor, the investigation was a serious matter and nothing to joke about.
 One user, imitating Friends character Joey Tribbiani, responded to the call for seriousness on the matter.

 “Guys, this is serious… it was a robbery based on a giving and receiving as well as having and sharing.
 And the stolen items that they give and have is shared and received.
 And through this having and giving and sharing and receiving, we too can share and love and have… and receive.”

 Police and Schwimmer joined in on the fun earlier in the week.
-In reference to another Friends episode, Scottish police jokingly warning people to exercise caution if they encountered the suspect, saying, “And if you see him keep away, he is known to have studied Karate and we believe he has mastered the art of Unagi, the state of total awareness.”
+In reference to another Friends episode, Scottish police jokingly warning people to exercise caution if they encountered the suspect.

+“And if you see him keep away, he is known to have studied Karate and we believe he has mastered the art of Unagi, the state of total awareness,” police joked.

 Wednesday, Schwimmer posted a short video to Twitter in which he appeared to be carrying a case of cans similar to that carried by the suspect in the image released by police.

-Schwimmer captioned the tweet with, “Officers, I swear it wasn’t me.
+“Officers, I swear it wasn’t me.
 As you can see, I was in New York.
-To the hardworking Blackpool Police, good luck with the investigation. #itwasntme.”
+To the hardworking Blackpool Police, good luck with the investigation. #itwasntme,” Schwimmer’s tweet read.

-Blackpool police responded to Schwimmer’s post with humor, stating that a thorough investigation had determined that the actor was in fact in the U.S. on the day of the crime, ending their comment with, “We’re so sorry it has to be this way,” another Friends reference.
+Blackpool police responded to Schwimmer’s post with humor, stating that a thorough investigation had determined that the actor was in fact in the United States on the day of the crime, ending their comment with, “we’re so sorry it has to be this way,” another Friends reference.